 \subsection{Detectability}

 In this subsection, we study the distance to which an EMRI can be detected depending on the mass of the MBH $M$ where for the SBH we assume a standard mass of $10\,{\rm M_\odot}$.
 In \fref{fig:emri_hor_snr} we see that LISA will be able to detect an EMRI with $\rho=20$ out to a distance of around $7.5\,{\rm Gpc}$ ($z\approx1.5$) if the mass of the MBH is around $10^6\,{\rm M_\odot}$.
 For lower masses, the detection distance goes down and decreases to around $1.5\,{\rm Gpc}$ or $z\approx0.3$ for a MBH of $10^5\,{\rm M_\odot}$.
 For an increasing mass, the detection distance also goes down, however, with a sudden drop around $3.5\times10^6\,{\rm M_\odot}$.
-This sudden drop in detection distance can be understood from the fact that for an increasing mass, the frequency of the GWs emitted go down, and since we set up the plunge of the SBH in the MBH to always be in the band, most of the inspiral and at some point even part of the plunge move towards frequencies where LISA's sensitivity becomes relatively bad.
-That this is the case can also be seen from the oscillations at masses slightly below the sudden drop that can be attributed to an effect of the galactic foreground.
-Because TianQin's sensitivity also decreases towards lower frequencies the drop can also be seen for the detection distance in TianQin; although the drop is less pronounced since TianQin's sensitivity decreases less fast than LISA's (cf. \fref{fig:sc}).
+We attribute this sudden drop in detection distance to the fact that for an increasing mass, the frequency of the GWs emitted goes down, and since we set up the plunge of the SBH in the MBH to always be in the band, most of the inspiral and at some point even part of the plunge move towards frequencies where LISA's sensitivity becomes quite bad.
+That this is the case can be seen from the oscillations at masses slightly below the sudden drop which are a result of the noise induced by the galactic foreground.
+Because TianQin's sensitivity also decreases towards lower frequencies the drop is also present for the detection distance in TianQin; although the drop is less pronounced because TianQin's sensitivity decreases less fast than LISA's (cf. \fref{fig:sc}).
 In general, TianQin will detect EMRIs at a much closer distance of up to around $3.5\,{\rm Gpc}$ but reaching this distance for a mass of the MBH of around $5\times10^5\,{\rm M_\odot}$.
 When going to lower masses the detection distance for TianQin also decreases and goes to $z\approx0.1$ for a MBH of the mass $10^5\,{\rm M_\odot}$.
 Because the difference in detection distance between TianQin and LISA strongly depends on the mass of the MBH, the joint detection performs better than any single detection.
 In particular for masses below $2\times10^6\,{\rm M_\odot}$ joint detection works better reaching greater distances by almost $1\,{\rm Gpc}$ than LISA alone for a SNR of 20.
 For masses above $2\times10^6\,{\rm M_\odot}$ as well as below around $2\times10^5\,{\rm M_\odot}$ the contribution of TianQin decreases significantly and the joint detection follows LISA's detection distance quite closely.
 For higher SNRs of 50 and 100, the detection distance decreases as expected: LISA alone reaches detection distances of ca. $3\,{\rm Gpc}$ and $1.5\,{\rm Gpc}$, respectively, for a mass of $10^6\,{\rm M_\odot}$, TianQin alone reaches a distance of around $1.5\,{\rm Gpc}$ and $0.75\,{\rm Gpc}$, respectively, for a mass of around $5\times10^5\,{\rm M_\odot}$, and the joint detection reaches a distance of $z\approx0.7$ and $z\approx0.35$, respectively, if the mass of the MBH ranges between around $7\times10^5\,{\rm M_\odot}$ and $10^6\,{\rm M_\odot}$.